Watch where you walk: Frozen frogs underfoot

 Each autumn, as frost creeps ever closer, wood frogs ready for winter by fasting.
 Even in captivity, wood frogs kept under temperature and daylight regimes similar to those experienced in the wild refuse food once nighttime temperatures dip into the 30s.
 They then burrow under the leaf litter, where they create small cavities by rotating themselves to compress the surrounding soil.
 There, they crouch, drawing their legs in close and tucking their heads down in order to minimize surface area exposure.

-Give thanks for the snow, which swaddles the frog, and for the frog, which is proof — if ever you needed it — of the miracles that take place unseen, every day, in the woods.

-Brett Amy Thelen is science director at the Harris Center for Conservation Education in Hancock, N. H. The illustration for this column was drawn by Adelaide Tyrol.
+Brett Amy Thelen is Science Director at the Harris Center for Conservation Education in Hancock, New Hampshire.
+The illustration for this column was drawn by Adelaide Tyrol.
 The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: wellborn@nhcf.org.